Outfled/iTunes-Discord-RPC/README.md

 https://discord.com/download

+## Errors

+### 2147746132
+	The most common cause is that iTunes.exe is running as admin and iTunesDiscordRPC.exe is not running as administrator.
+	Or vice versa, iTunesDiscordRPC.exe is running as administrator while iTunes.exe is not

+### Discord not displaying status while music is playing on iTunes

+	Open discord, on the bottom left, click User Settings then select Activity Privacy on the bottom left.
+	Make sure 'Display current activity as a status message.' is checked.
+	Additionally, make sure Discord is not running as administrator.
+Unless iTunes.exe AND iTunesDiscordRPC.exe are running as administrator

 ## Displaying Album Covers Alongside the RPC Status

 To do this, you will need to create a Discord Developer application.

 The Discord Developer application will hold all the album cover images for the RPC.

 Discord only allows up to 300 assets (images) per application.
 So depending on the amount of albums in your iTunes library, you may need to make multiple Discord Developer Applications.

 ### Step 1: Export Each Album Image to a File